achiurizo/consular/README.md

     $ terminitor create

 This will generate a 'Termfile' in the current project directory and open the file to be edited in the default text editor.
 The format of the file is still YAML as described above in the previous section.
+You should *note* that the project directory is automatically the working directory for each tab so you can just say `mate .` and the project directory containing the `Termfile` will open.

 Now, when you or another developer clones a project, you could simply: